 Oregon Paid Family & Medical Leave (OR PFML)

-Coverage Options: Employers can participate in the state-run program or self-insure the paid family and medical coverage with a private plan.
-MetLife intends to offer a self-insured private plan.
+Coverage Options: Employers can participate in the state-run program or opt-out for an equivalent plan that can be insured, or self-insured the paid family and medical coverage with a private plan.
+MetLife intends to offer both insured and self-insured private plan administration.

 Job Protection: The OR PFML coverage is job protected as an extension of the Oregon Family Leave Act (OFLA).
 When applicable, a worker should request leave under the federal Family and Medical Leave Act (FMLA) concurrently.

 Benefits: Beginning September 3, 2023, employees will be able to take 12 weeks (extra 2 weeks for complications related to pregnancy) paid leave and an additional 4 weeks of unpaid leave.
 The maximum wage replacement benefit is estimated at $1,312/week.

 Contributions: Beginning January 1, 2023, contributions will be 1% of an employee’s wage, up to a maximum based on the social security wage index.
 Contributions can be split between the employer (40%) and the employee payroll deduction (60%).